 Carrot cake is a spice cake with grated carrots, cinnamon, nutmeg, and clove then frosted with cream cheese frosting.

-This cake batter is easier to make than most because you don’t have to worry about creaming the butter and sugar.
+This cake batter is easier to make from scratch than most because you don’t have to worry about creaming the butter and sugar.

 With small batch carrot cake cupcakes, you beat together the sugar and liquid ingredients together until smooth.
 Then you gradually add your dry ingredients.